diegomura/react-pdf/README.md

 To run an example for yourself, run `yarn example -- <example-name>` locally.

-## Comments
-This project was created to show some concepts on a [talk](https://www.meetup.com/ReactJS-Uruguay/events/234567399/), and it's purely experimental.
-You can check out the slides of the talk [here](https://diegomura.github.io/think-react-slides/)

 ## Contributors

 This project exists thanks to all the people who contribute. [[Contribute]](blob/master/CONTRIBUTING.md).